PollyFenne/Ye_olde_quiz_frontend/README.md

 Ye Olde Quiz is a quiz website inspired by everyone's favorite activity...a Pub Quiz!

+This app makes use of the [Open Trivia Database](https://opentdb.com/)

 ## Motivation :muscle:

 This project is part of the futureproof curriculum for LAP 3 project.
 We were tasked with the creation of a quiz website.